pdledger/hpfem-mpt/README.md

 #Referencing
 If you use this tool please acknowledge the work that has been put in to creating it by citing the following items in your bibliography

 [1] P.D.
 Ledger, W.R.B.
-Lionheart Understanding the Magnetic Polarizability Tensor.
+Lionheart, Understanding the Magnetic Polarizability Tensor.
 IEEE Transactions on Magnetics DOI:10.1109/TMAG.2015.2507169 (http://ieeexplore.ieee.org/document/7350159/)

 [2] P.D.
 Ledger, W.R.B.
-Lionheart Characterizing the shape and material properties of hidden targets from magnetic induction data.
+Lionheart, Characterizing the shape and material properties of hidden targets from magnetic induction data.
 IMA Journal of Applied Mathematics, DOI:10.1093/imamat/hxv015 (https://academic.oup.com/imamat/article-lookup/doi/10.1093/imamat/hxv015)

+The underlying hpfem technology builds on the discretisation and preconditioner described in

+[3] S. Sch\"oberl, S. Zaglmayr, High order N\'ed\'elec elements with local complete sequence propert.
+COMPEL: International Journal for computational and mathematics in Electrical and Electronic Engineering 24(2):374-384, 2005.

+[4] P.D.
+Ledger, S. Zaglmayr hp-Finite element simulation of three-diemensional eddy current problems on multiply connected domains.
+Computer Methods in Applied Mechanics and Engineering, 199, 2386-3401, 2010.
 #License

 The hpfem-mpt source code is released under the GNU general public license.